cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023_unfolding/unfolding_exercise.md

 One of the most important stages in the analysis design, is to make sure that the detector-level categories are well-chosen to target the corresponding generator-level processes.

-To explicitly check the correspondance between detector- and generator-level, one can plot the contributions of each of the generator-level bins in all of the detector-level bins.
+To explicitly check the correspondence between detector- and generator-level, one can plot the contributions of each of the generator-level bins in all of the detector-level bins.
 You can use the script provided in the tutorial git-lab page.
 This script uses `CombineHarvester` to loop over detector-level bins, and get the rate at which each of the signal processes (generator-level bins) contributes to that detector-level bin; which is then used to plot the migration matrix.

 ```shell
 python scripts/get_migration_matrix.py counting/combined_ratesOnly.txt